hadamlenz/dev.local/docs/wp-env/readme.md

 ## @wordpress\env

-can be defined with a file named .wp-env.json in the root
+can be defined with a file named .wp-env.json in the root, this is an example of the one we use.
+For this to work you will need your theme in the themes folder, and have some plugins in the plugins folder.
+Those are what I've mapped in the plugins attribute below

+The env attribute sets custom ports, this allows me to run more that one env at a time

 ```json